timetag/timetag.github.io/docs/workflow.rst

 Embedded code can be wrapped in a  ``{`` and ``}`` .
 If the code contains curly brackets, a pair of ``{{{`` and ``}}}`` can be used.

 The embedded code uses a restricted sub-set of Python language.
 Intenally, ETA uses Numba to compile the Python code into LLVM and link it with the built-in actions and other parts of the program.

-Please not that features that requires ``import`` , ``exec`` or file I/O are availble.
+Please note that features that requires ``import`` , ``exec`` or file I/O are not available.
 Calling built-in actions in embedded code is not currently supported.

 However, a limited subset of numpy function is imported with `np`.
 Here is an example for generating random numbers on transtion from a to b.